funnel-io/funnel-rules-engine/README.md

 #### `run_all_in_parallel`

 Evaluate and apply all rules in parallel.
-The result is returned as a list.
+The result is returned as a list, or as a generator if the optional parameter `lazy` is passed as `True`.